zchyde/brooklinebooksmith.com/_drafts/picture-books-for-love.md

 ---

-Without preamble, here are some picture books books your family--those with babies and young children, or anyone else--might like to read this month.
+Without preamble, here are some picture books books your family--those with babies and young children, but also anyone else--might like to read this month.

 ***[Be Who You Are](http://www.brooklinebooksmith-shop.com/book/9780316265232)***by Todd Parr–Parr's books have always been simple, bold, bright messages of care and acceptance.
 His brand new book is no different–and if you are three, or the parent of a three-year-old, or simply a person feeling shaky, you're equally likely to take solace in its gentle reminders.